EcmaTC53/docs/src/content/docs/glossary.md

 Ensures that given no input, the circuit assumes a default value, which is pulled low.

+## PWM

+Pulse-width modulation: a hardware communication protocol where there is a [digital](#digital) signal fluctuating between values at a set period, and the message is encoded by changing the percentage of that period in which the signal stays at one of the values.
+This can be used to approximate an [analog](#analog) signal on a pin which only supports digital signaling.
+A common application is in motor controllers, mapping a servo motor position to the percentage of the time a signal is held high.

 ## RX

 Receive: the wire in a [UART](/glossary/#uart) interface which receives data from the controlled device.